Alexander Sample

-Alexander King Sample (born November 7, 1960) is an American Catholic prelate who has served as Archbishop of Portland since 2013.
-He previously served as Bishop of Marquette from 2005 to 2013.
+Alexander King Sample (born November 7, 1960) is an American Catholic prelate who serves as archbishop of Portland in Oregon.
+He previously served as bishop of Marquette in Michigan from 2005 to 2013.

 Biography

 Early life

 Alexander King Sample was born on November 7, 1960, in Kalispell, Montana, to Alexander and Joyce (née Dory) Sample.
 His father was of Scottish heritage and his mother Polish.
 The younger Alexander Sample graduated from Bishop Gorman High School in Las Vegas, Nevada, in 1978.
 He attended Michigan Technological University (MTU) in Houghton, Michigan, where he obtained a Bachelor of Science degree in 1982 and a Master of Science degree in metallurgical engineering in 1984.

 Interested in becoming a priest since the fourth grade, Sample decided to study for the priesthood after graduating from MTU, saying, "I knew I would never know peace until I explored the vocation to be a priest."
 He graduated in 1986 from the College of St. Thomas in St. Paul, Minnesota, and then entered the Pontifical College Josephinum in Columbus, Ohio.